Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 Friction is anything that requires effort before your visitor reaches a decision.

-Baymard Institute’s 2025 checkout usability research puts the average e-commerce checkout at 23.48 form fields.
+Baymard Institute’s 2025 checkout usability research puts the average e-commerce checkout at 23 form fields.
 The optimized version needs 12.
 Count your own fields today.

 If you collect a phone number you never use in SMS campaigns, you’re costing yourself orders at the final step.

 A WooCommerce kitchen tools store doing $85k/month ran this audit.
-They found six optional fields their CRM never pulled.
+They found six optional fields not being pulled into their CRM.
 Removing them cut checkout abandonment by 14% in three weeks.
+No redesign.
+Just deletion.

 The same logic applies to page depth.
 Count the clicks from your hero section to checkout confirmation.
 Three clicks is acceptable.
+Five or more is a measurable leak.
+Every extra click is a dropout point with a real percentage attached.

 Trust at the right moment

 A review badge in your footer does almost nothing.
-That same badge placed directly beneath your Add to Cart button — at the exact moment hesitation peaks — changes behavior.
+That same badge placed directly beneath your Add to Cart button, at the exact moment hesitation peaks, changes behavior.

 For Shopify stores, Loox and Judge.me both allow review widget placement by individual section.
 You’re not confined to a page template.
 Drop your most specific review exactly where doubt peaks in the buying decision.